-- If you are asking for a standard appeal, make your appeal by submitting a written request. - If you are asking for a fast appeal, you may make your appeal in writing or you may call us at the phone number shown in Chapter 2, Section 1 (How to contact us when you are making an appeal about your medical care or your Part D prescription drugs). - We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form, which is available on our website. - You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer to your request for a coverage decision.
+- To start your appeal, you (or your representative or your doctor or other prescriber) must contact us. - o For details on how to reach us by phone, fax, or mail, or on our website, for any purpose related to your appeal, go to Chapter 2, Section 1, and look for the section called, How to contact us when you are making an appeal about your Part D prescription drugs. - If you are asking for a standard appeal, make your appeal by submitting a written request. - If you are asking for a fast appeal, you may make your appeal in writing or you may call us at the phone number shown in Chapter 2, Section 1 (How to contact us when you are making an appeal about your Part D prescription drugs). - We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form, which is available on our website. - You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer to your request for a coverage decision.
 If you miss this deadline and have a good reason for missing it, we may give you more time to make your appeal.
-Examples of good cause for missing the deadline may include if you had a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal. - You can ask for a copy of the information in your appeal and add more information. - You have the right to ask us for a copy of the information regarding your appeal. - If you wish, you and your doctor or other prescriber may give us additional information to support your appeal.
+Examples of good cause for missing the deadline may include if you had a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal. - You can ask for a copy of the information in your appeal and add more information. - You have the right to ask us for a copy of the information regarding your appeal. - o If you wish, you and your doctor or other prescriber may give us additional information to support your appeal.